In this section, we list limits found in NDB Cluster that either differ from limits found in, or that are not found in, standard MySQL.

 MaxNoOfOrderedIndexes, and the maximum number of ordered indexes per table is 16.

 Node and data object maximums.
 The following limits apply to numbers of cluster nodes and metadata objects:

 The maximum number of data nodes is 48.

 A data node must have a node ID in the range of 1 to 48, inclusive.
 (Management and API nodes may use node IDs in the range 1 to 255, inclusive.)

-The maximum number of metadata objects in current versions of MySQL Cluster is 20320.
+The maximum number of metadata objects in current versions of NDB Cluster is 20320.
 This limit is hard-coded.

-See Previous MySQL Cluster Issues Resolved in MySQL Cluster NDB 7.3, for more information.
+See Previous NDB Cluster Issues Resolved in NDB Cluster 7.3, for more information.